 - Uses of p-n junction diode

 A p-n junction diode is a semiconductor substrate with p-type and n-type doping at its two sides.
-Obviously, at p-side doping impurities are the Trivalent atoms and at n-side doping impurities are the pentavalent atoms.
+Obviously, at the p-side doping impurities are the Trivalent atoms and at the n-side, the doping impurities are the pentavalent atoms.

-There are four basic techniques of manufacturing a p-n junction diode—
+There are four basic techniques for manufacturing a p-n junction diode—

 - Grown Junction technique